-4. The graduate has reliably demonstrated the ability to: implement robust computing system solutions through validation testing that aligns with industry best practices.
+4. The graduate has reliably demonstrated the ability to: analyze, develop and maintain robust computing system solutions through validation testing and industry best practices.

 - a.
-Minimize risk to clients when deploying computing system solutions by contributing to risk analysis. - b.
+Minimize risks to clients when deploying computing system solutions, by contributing to risk analysis. - b.
 Apply knowledge of a variety of techniques to test and debug computing solutions. - c.
-Assist in the selection of appropriate testing methodologies based on specifications, and document results of tests. - d.
-Assist in the development and organizing of unit and integration testing. - e.
-Prepare and complete systems tests, including user acceptance tests. - f.
-Assist in the identification of security risks and mitigations.
+Select appropriate testing methodologies based on specifications, and document results of tests. - d.
+Develop and organize unit and integration testing. - e.
+Prepare, complete and supervise systems tests, including user acceptance tests. - f.
+Evaluate various security risks and mitigations to assure the protection of the client computing solution - g.
+Apply test driven development techniques in the development of computing systems.